edgebips/johnny/johnny/base/transactions.md

   `Mark` is never inserted by the normalization code, that's something that is inserted by further processing code.

-  `Dividend` needs to have a price of 1.0 and `quantity` and `cost` values equal to the dollar amount of the dividend.
+  `Dividend` needs to have a `price`, `quantity` and `cost` values of zero or empty and a `cash` colum equal to the dollar amount of the dividend.
   Furthermore, note that the date of the dividend may follow the closing date by a number of days (currently 5).

   Also note that for 'Assign' and 'Exercise', the corresponding stock actions are categorized as 'Trade'.